lumeland/lume.land/plugins/icons.md

 : The URL pattern used to download the SVG icon from a CDN.
 [JsDelivr](https://www.jsdelivr.com/) is highly recommended but you can use any domain.
 The pattern should contain the `{name}` and `{variant}` placeholders that are replaced with the name and variant to build the final URL.

 variants
 : If the catalog has different variants, they must be listed in this array.
 The variants can be a string or an object with the `id` and `path` properties.
-The first element of the array is considered the default variant.
+The first element of the array is used as default if it's not specified.

 name
 : If the path of the icon file does not correspond with the icon name, you can configure a function to return the final path.